Watchface was a seven-member performance collective, based in New York City, who performed

 Their distinctive gestural style, generally rhythmic whether accompanied by music or not, was

-choreographed, most often collectively, from many, many, small bits of physical and/or vocal information.
+most often choreographed collectively from many small bits of physical and/or vocal information.

 The work tended to be “low tech.”
 That is, the performer was the primary visual element with little